 - What does it take to turn meaningful attention into active brand consideration?

 - Over and above everything else, how do we make more shoppers select our brand in preference to their normal purchase?

 - Share of category sales for a specific brand up 21% simply by letting shoppers know they’d made a good choice

 - Share of sales up a massive 150% (from a low base) from tapping into positive shopper associations with a specific colour

 - Increased share of category by 14% by simply improving on-shelf standout using low cost shelf edge strip in a unique manner

-Often, the C-Store shopper is also the consumer or end user.
-Therefore, for a brand to be preferred it needs to be the easiest to recognise, engage with, want and buy.
-There are a lot of quick wins to be had in the C-store channel simply by auditing retail outlets and identifying and removing friction points.
+Often, the convenience store shopper is also the consumer or end user.
+Therefore, for a brand to be preferred in convenience retail, it needs to be the easiest to recognise, engage with, want and buy.
+There are a lot of quick wins to be had in the convenience store channel simply by auditing retail outlets and identifying and removing friction points.

-In summary, in this channel, the easier it is for shoppers to see, want and buy a particular brand, the more likely they are to select it .
+In summary, in the convenience retail channel, the easier it is for shoppers to see, want and buy a particular brand, the more likely they are to select it.

-Adcock solutions helped many brands and C-store retailers to become more shopper oriented.
-Between us we make Convenience retail more Convenient: Better for shoppers, better for brands and better for the retailers.
+Adcock solutions helped many brands and convenience store retailers to become more shopper oriented by implementing actionable shopper psychology insights.
+Between us, we make convenience retail more convenient; better for shoppers, better for brands and better for retailers.

-Consider the Convenience store channel from the perspective of Marginal Gains: Many small improvements and shopper oriented enhancements will deliver a dramatically better C-store offering, not just for shoppers, but for retailers and brands too.
+Consider the Convenience store channel from the perspective of Marginal Gains: Many small improvements and shopper-oriented enhancements will deliver a dramatically better convenience store offering, not just for shoppers, but for retailers and brands too.